ben3636/ReadyThreatGo/README.md

 * Adversary Profiles
    * Leverage the MITRE's procedural database to browse tactics and techniques used by certain threat actors
    * View relevant simulations matching the technique and/or subtechnique of a specific threat actor

-### Future Items:
+* Windows index-level `4624` & `4625` simulations
 * `Windows Scheduled Task` simulations at index level
-* Windows index-level `4624` & `4625` simulations
 * Additional MITRE tactics and techniques for each simulation
   * Some simulations like `Powershell download cradle being used to download Mimikatz from Github` are C2/Tool Ingress but also Execution.
-In the next update simulations that relate to multiple tactics/techniques will have the secondary/alternate mappings included in the lookup for easier browsing and enrichment
+In the last update simulations that related to multiple tactics/techniques received secondary/alternate mappings included in the lookup for easier browsing and enrichment

+### Future Items:
+* Backlog is cleared for now, expect some new demo videos soon :)